 This summer we took our first real family vacation and our first flight together as a family of 4.
 Although it was short and sweet, it’s one I’ll always remember and cherish.
 We chose Cabo as the destination since it’s only 2 hours away by plane from Orange County but far enough away to feel like a trip!

-We stayed at Pueblo Bonito Sunset Beach in Cabo San Lucas, which is a family-friendly beachside resort with the option to be all-inclusive.
+We decided to stay at Pueblo Bonito Sunset Beach in Cabo San Lucas, which is a family-friendly beachside resort with the option to be all-inclusive.
 We were treated to the Executive Suite in one of the buildings closest to the ocean, so the sound of waves crashing was constant and calming.
-All the rooms actually have ocean views since the resort is perched atop a cliff facing the Pacific Ocean.
+All the rooms actually have ocean views since the resort is perched on top of a cliff facing the Pacific Ocean.

 The beach isn’t for swimming, but the reservable cabanas and many pools make up for it.
 We spent one of the days in a cabana, which features food and drink service directly on the beach.
 You have the option to rest under the shade or play right outside the cabana.
 Bring lots of sunscreen and beach toys for the kids if you plan on reserving one!